 Using the routine is easy — pass in the database (you will have already connected to it using something like local db = sqlite3.open( dbFile )), the name of the table, and name of the column you’re looking for.

 It returns true or false letting you know whether the column exists or whether you need to go ahead and create it.

-While SQLite database stuff in Lua/Corona SDK isn’t as “easy” as a lot of things, it’s not insurmountable and the cool thing is you only have to write it one time…
+While SQLite database stuff in Lua/Solar2D isn’t as “easy” as a lot of things, it’s not insurmountable and the cool thing is you only have to write it one time to…

 …get a library routine of database functions written and debugged and just use them from here on out in all your projects.